xbenyx/uihashtopolis/README.md

 # Accounting software

 This application renders accounting tables, currently not working.
+The goal of this a
 <!-- # Hastopolis UI -->

 <!-- ![Hashtopolis - Animated gif demo](demo/intro1.gif) -->

 # Installation and set up, using Docker (Recommended)

+1. Install Docker Desktop

-1) Clone the project (i.e cd /root/)
+2. Clone the project or download the .zip

-      git clone {{ Project }}

-(Note: If you dont want to use Docker, just run npm install and ng build.
-Its not recommended)
-2) Run the multistage dockerfile

-      docker build -t hashtopolis-client .
+3. Run the multistage Dockerfile, Run `docker build -t hashtopolis-client .` (Careful with don't delete the dot)

-3) docker run -p 80:80 hashtopolis-client
+4. Run `docker run -p 80:80 hashtopolis-client`

-# Deploy project using

-1) Create project, note the dot is important otherwise will create the directory in the wrong path cmd:  docker-compose run --rm app sh -c "hashtopolis-ui startproject app ."
-2) Now we start services in docker using the command cmd: docker-compose up
+## Build the Docker UI Image

+1. Run `docker-compose build nginx`.

+2. Tag the image with your Docker Hub repo name:

+    ```bash
+    docker tag nginx-uihashtopolis <YOUR_DOCKER_HUB_NAME>/nginx-uihashtopolis
+    ```

+3. Push the image to Docker Hub:

+    ```bash
+    docker push <YOUR_DOCKER_HUB_NAME>/nginx-uihashtopolis
+    ```

-# Installation and set up, only with Angular
+# Installation and set up with Nodejs || Angular

-1) cd /var/www/html and clone project
-2) Npm install and Npm build

-Note: If the app loads but you are getting an error 404.
-Go to the src/app/app-routing.module.ts and in NgModule imports add {useHash: true}
+1. Install the latest LTS version of Node.js from https://nodejs.org.

+2. Clone the project or download the .zip

+3. Go to the folder then: Run `npm install` to install app dependencies

+4. Run `ng build --watch` to build and bundle the code

+5. Run `npm start` to launch the App, alternative if you have installed Angular just run `ng server`

-### Common Errors
+### Features